texhex/BiosSledgehammer/README.md

 If you want to see what BIOS Sledgehammer is doing, run the provided batch file ``RunVisble.bat`` with this command line in MDT/SCCM: ``cmd.exe /c "%SCRIPTROOT%\BiosSledgehammer\RunVisible.bat"`` (given you stored it in the *\Scripts* folder).

 This batch automatically uses the correct (native) version of PowerShell and will also set the ``-WaitAtEnd`` parameter which causes BIOS Sledgehammer to pause for 30 seconds when finished.
-This waym, you can have a quick look at the results.
+This way, you can have a quick look at the results.

+**IMPORTANT** When using the RunVisible.bat, no error code is transfered back to the task sequence.
+So even if BIOS Sledgehammer reports a fatal exit code, the Task Sequence will receive return code 0.
+This comes from the fact the task sequence executes cmd.exe which starts a batch, which starts "START" which executes PowerShell.exe which starts BiosSledgehammer.ps1.
+Somewhere along the way the return code is lost.

 It is recommended to start BIOS Sledgehammer **four** times and restart the device after each run.
 If a device requires a BIOS Update, a TPM update and BIOS setting changes, three executions are needed.
 The final one is to make sure everything worked - for example if an operator accidently hit F2 (Do not perform update) during POST when asked if a firmware update should take place.